,

 2. Elderberry Marshmallows – I’m ok with “a spoonful of sugar to make the medicine go down” in this case.
 These marshmallows are sweetened with natural honey and contain gelatin, ginger, and other ingredients known to boost the immune system.

-3. Fizzy Elderberry Kombucha Soda – Please their palate and their gut at the same time with this healthy soda alternative!
+3. Fizzy Elderberry Kombucha Soda – Please your palate and gut at the same time with this healthy soda alternative!

 4. Elderberry PopsiclesThese popsicles are the perfect choice to soothe sore throats.

 5. Elderberry Syrup – The classic approach.
-Sweeten to taste and store in the fridge to administer during flu and cold season.
+Sweeten to taste and store in the fridge to use during flu and cold season.
 Here’s how to make it.

 How to Make Elderberry Tea

-This tea has a naturally sweet flavor on its own from the elderberries, but sweeten to taste with a small amount of raw honey if desired.
-I like adding herbs like turmeric and cinnamon for added benefits and flavor, but these aren’t necessary either.
+This tea tastes naturally sweet on its own from the elderberries, but sweeten to taste with raw honey if desired.
+I also like adding herbs like turmeric, rose hips, hibiscus, echinacea, or cinnamon for added flavor.
+These aren’t strictly necessary but they add more health benefits.
+Cinnamon helps balance blood sugar levels and herbs like turmeric are anti-inflammatory.

-If the taste of elderberry isn’t your cup of tea to begin with (sorry, had to go there!), try adding an herbal tea bag like peppermint or chamomile to mellow out the flavor.
+If the taste of elderberry isn’t your cup of tea (sorry, had to go there!), try adding an herbal tea bag like peppermint or chamomile to mellow out the flavor.
+If you don’t need a caffeine-free version, then loose leaf tea like green tea or black tea also pairs well with this.
+After the tea has simmered for 15 minutes, add the tea leaves and steep another 3 minutes before straining.

 Immune-Boosting Elderberry Tea Recipe

-This delicious immune-boosting homemade elderberry tea is made with dried elderberries, herbs, and spices.
+This delicious immune-boosting elderberry tea is made with dried elderberries, herbs, and spices.

 Prep Time 5 minutes